-Consider this a starting point to explore the wide-ranging methods of digital scholarship.
+This library guide is your starting point to explore the wide-ranging world of digital scholarship.
 I invite you to discover and explore methods, resources, and projects that may enrich your own learning, teaching, and approach to research.

 What is Digital Scholarship?